Thommynator/ProcessingProjects/README.md

 ### Fourier Series <a href="#toc">[↑]</a> <a name="fourierSeries"></a>
 This projects visualizes a Fourier Series, which approaches a square wave.
+You can change the amount of "_bars_" and the speed with your arrow keys.
 <p><img src="https://github.com/Thommynator/ProcessingProjects/blob/master/Java/FourierSeries/demo.gif" /></p>

 ### Particle Filter <a href="#toc">[↑]</a> <a name="particlefilter"></a>